indhuja-elumalai/Ecommerce-Follow-Along/README.md

 - **Navbar Component**: Created a Navbar component with links to all pages, including Home, My Products, Add Product, and Cart.
 - **Responsive Design**: Made the Navbar responsive, ensuring it looks good on all screen sizes.
 - **Frontend Integration**: Integrated the Navbar component into all pages to enable smooth and easy navigation between different sections of the app.

 ---

+## Milestone 16: Creating a Product Info Page

+In this milestone, we focused on creating a product info page that displays detailed product data, along with options to select the quantity and add the product to the cart.

+### Key Achievements:
+- **Product Info Page**: Created a new page to display all relevant product details, such as name, description, and price.
+- **Quantity Selection**: Implemented functionality to select the quantity of the product before adding it to the cart.
+- **Add to Cart Button**: Added an "Add to Cart" button that allows users to add selected products to their cart.

+---